 Even among companies that aren't publicly traded, many are grappling with what some perceive as growing risks to business.
 If you have a background in accounting, business administration, economics or mathematics, you could be a natural to move into risk management consulting.
 A variety of risk management trade associations and specialized websites are available to help you learn more about risk management trends if you're considering this avenue.

 Wringing the most out of existing information systems and designing new ones that optimize major business processes are key ways organizations are attempting to operate more efficiently.
-Business analyst openings vary widely, but they typically require a solid understanding of business functional areas, business management issues, data analysis and the ability to evaluate costs.
+Business analyst openings vary widely, but they typically require a solid understanding of business functional areas, business management issues, data analysis and the ability to evaluate cost.

 Sports and entertainment